 The PSEN1 gene provides instructions for making a protein called presenilin 1.
 This protein is one part (subunit) of a complex called gamma- (γ-) secretase.
 Presenilin 1 carries out the major function of the complex, which is to cut apart (cleave) other proteins into smaller pieces called peptides.
 This process is called proteolysis, and presenilin 1 is described as the proteolytic subunit of γ-secretase.

 The γ-secretase complex is located in the membrane that surrounds cells, where it cleaves many different proteins that span the cell membrane (transmembrane proteins).
 This cleavage is an important step in several chemical signaling pathways that transmit signals from outside the cell into the nucleus.
-One of these pathways, known as Notch signaling, is essential for the normal maturation and division of hair follicle cells and other types of skin cells.
+One of these pathways, known as Notch signaling, is essential for the normal growth and maturation (differentiation) of hair follicle cells and other types of skin cells.
 Notch signaling is also involved in normal immune system function.

 The γ-secretase complex may be best known for its role in processing amyloid precursor protein (APP), which is made in the brain and other tissues. γ-secretase cuts APP into smaller peptides, including soluble amyloid precursor protein (sAPP) and several versions of amyloid-beta (β) peptide.
 Evidence suggests that sAPP has growth-promoting properties and may play a role in the formation of nerve cells (neurons) in the brain both before and after birth.
 Other functions of sAPP and amyloid-β peptide are under investigation.

 Health Conditions Related to Genetic Changes